jsrocket/espruino/devicerc/readme.md

  - Arg: (optional) - Whatever is set here will be passed into your function.

 **Returns**
-True if successful.
-False if the variable does not exist.
+ - The return value of the function called.

 ```
 myDevice.function("FUNCTION-NAME", ARG).then(r=>{ console.log(r); });
 ```

 ### Execute New Javascript On-device
 You can write and execute new JS code on your device from your browser.
+The code sent DOES NOT persist when the device is rebooted.

+**Parameters**
-The first parameter is a unique id for the code block to be executed.
-This is simply to be used internally for associating the response to the proper request.
+ - Unique ID: - An internal reference for associating the response to the proper request.

-The response value will be an empty string if the execution was successful or an error message if it failed.
+ - Code Block: - The JS code to be executed on the Espruino

+**Returns**
+- An empty string on success.
+An error message on failure.

 ```
 myDevice.exec("UNIQUE-ID", `CODE-BLOCK`).then(error =>{ console.log(error); });
 ```

 ### Register An On-device Watcher
-Monitor a variable or function return value.
+Monitor the value of a variable or function on a specific interval.

+**Parameters**
+ - Function or Variable Name: - The name of the function or variable present in your Espruino code.
+ - Interval: - The number of milliseconds to wait inbetween polling.

+**Returns**
+ - The value of the function or variable

 ```
-myDevice.watcher("FUNCTION-OR-VARIABLE-NAME", POLL-INTERVAL).then(r=>{ console.log(r); });
+myDevice.watcher("FUNCTION-OR-VARIABLE-NAME", INTERVAL).then(r=>{ console.log(r); });
 ```